FyonnaBoateng/DataPortfolio/content/docs/Project 1/reading-list.md

 Python for Data Analysis - Wes McKinney
 Machine Learning for Beginners - Oliver Theobald
 Machine Learning with Python - Oliver Theobald

+I also used the following link to run a sentiment analysis: https://www.digitalocean.com/community/tutorials/how-to-perform-sentiment-analysis-in-python-3-using-the-natural-language-toolkit-nltk